sinequa/SinequaForAzure/README.md

 ### 2.1.
 Cloud Init

-`Cloud Init` features are some capabilities during a VM deployement for initalizing a Sinequa Node for having a Ready-To-Go Node which is automaticaly registerd into a Grid and whith some roles enabled (like engine, indexer, ...).
+`Cloud Init` features are some capabilities during a VM deployement for initalizing a Sinequa Node for having a Ready-To-Go Node which is automaticaly registered into a Grid and whith some roles enabled (like engine, indexer, ...).

 #### 2.2.1.
 Environment Variable